Dhghomon/rust-fsharp/README.md

 However, note that .NET strings [are immutable](https://docs.microsoft.com/en-us/dotnet/api/system.string?view=net-5.0#Immutability):

 ```
-A String object is called immutable (read-only), because its value cannot be modified after it has been created.
-Methods that appear to modify a String object actually return a new String object that contains the modification.
+A String object is called immutable (read-only), because its value cannot be
+modified after it has been created.
+Methods that appear to modify a String

-Because strings are immutable, string manipulation routines that perform repeated additions or deletions to what appears to be a single string can exact a significant performance penalty.
-For example, the following code uses a random number generator to create a string with 1000 characters in the range 0x0001 to 0x052F.
-Although the code appears to use string concatenation to append a new character to the existing string named str, it actually creates a new String object for each concatenation operation.
+object actually return a new String object that contains the modification.

+Because strings are immutable, string manipulation routines that perform
+repeatedadditions or deletions to what appears to be a single string can exact a
+ significant performance penalty.
+For example, the following code uses a random
+number generator to create a string with 1000 characters in the range 0x0001 to
+0x052F.
+Although the code appears to use string concatenation to append a new
+character to the existing string named str, it actually creates a new String
+object for each concatenation operation.
 ```

 So in that case it's very different from a `Vec<char>`, which can simply append a `char` and only needs to reallocate once it surpasses its capacity (which is done automatically).